matter-labs/zksync-era/prover/prover_fri/README.md

    to produce blocks to be proven

-5. Move again into the `prover` directory and run prover gateway to fetch blocks to be proven from server:
+5. Move again into the `prover` directory.
+The rest of the steps will be performed from there.
+   Run prover gateway to fetch blocks to be proven from server:

    ```console
    zk f cargo run --release --bin zksync_prover_fri_gateway
    ```

-6. Run 4 witness generators to generate witness for each round:
+7. Run 4 witness generators to generate witness for each round:

    ```console
    API_PROMETHEUS_LISTENER_PORT=3116 zk f cargo run --release --bin zksync_witness_generator -- --round=basic_circuits